I7-Examples/Bronze/docs/source.txt

 	say "[line break]Some options to try (to play without guidance, type [bold type]novice mode off[roman type]): ";
 	if not looking and not going, say "[line break]  [bold type]look[roman type]";
 	if the player wears the helmet, say "[line break]  [bold type]listen[roman type]";
-	if the player carries something and we are not taking inventory, say "[line break]  [bold type]inventory[roman type] (I)";
-	if the player carries something and a free-standing supporter is relevant begin;
+	if the player carries something and we are not taking inventory, say "[line break]  [bold type]inventory[roman type] (I)"; if the player carries something and a free-standing supporter is relevant begin;
-		prepare a list of free-standing relevant supporters;
-		register things marked for listing;
-		say "[line break]  [bold type]put[roman type] something [bold type]on[roman type] [the prepared list delimited in disjunctive style]"; end if;
+		prepare a list of free-standing relevant supporters; say "[line break]  [bold type]put[roman type] something [bold type]on[roman type] [the prepared list delimited in disjunctive style]"; end if;
 	if a gettable thing is relevant
 	begin;
 		prepare a list of relevant gettable things;
-		register things marked for listing;
 		say "[line break]  [bold type]take[roman type] [the prepared list delimited in disjunctive style]";
 	end if;
 	if an unexamined thing is relevant
 	begin;
-		prepare a list of relevant unexamined things;
-		register things marked for listing;
-		say "[line break]  [bold type]examine[roman type] (X) [the prepared list delimited in  disjunctive style]";
+		prepare a list of relevant unexamined things; say "[line break]  [bold type]examine[roman type] (X) [the prepared list delimited in  disjunctive style]";
 	end if;
 	if a relevant thing is worth entering begin;
-		prepare a list of relevant worth entering things;
-		register things marked for listing;
-		say "[line break]  [bold type]enter[roman type] [the prepared list delimited in  disjunctive style]";
+		prepare a list of relevant worth entering things; say "[line break]  [bold type]enter[roman type] [the prepared list delimited in  disjunctive style]";
 	end if;
 	if an unlocked openable thing is relevant begin;
-		prepare a list of relevant worth entering things;
-		register things marked for listing;
-		say "[line break]  [bold type]open[roman type] or [bold type]close[roman type] [the prepared list delimited in  disjunctive style]";
+		prepare a list of relevant worth entering things; say "[line break]  [bold type]open[roman type] or [bold type]close[roman type] [the prepared list delimited in  disjunctive style]";
 	end if;
 	if a closed lockable thing is relevant begin;
-		prepare a list of closed lockable relevant things;
-		register things marked for listing;
-		say "[line break]  [bold type]lock[roman type] or [bold type]unlock[roman type] [the prepared list delimited in  disjunctive style]";
+		prepare a list of closed lockable relevant things; say "[line break]  [bold type]lock[roman type] or [bold type]unlock[roman type] [the prepared list delimited in  disjunctive style]";
 	end if;
 	if the player carries an edible relevant thing begin;
-		prepare a list of edible relevant things;
-		register things marked for listing;
-		say "[line break]  [bold type]eat[roman type] [the prepared list delimited in  disjunctive style]";
+		prepare a list of edible relevant things; say "[line break]  [bold type]eat[roman type] [the prepared list delimited in  disjunctive style]";
 	end if;
 	if the player carries a wear-worthy thing begin;
-		prepare a list of the wear-worthy things carried by the player;
-		register things marked for listing;
-		say "[line break]  [bold type]wear[roman type] [the prepared list delimited in disjunctive style]";
+		prepare a list of the wear-worthy things carried by the player; say "[line break]  [bold type]wear[roman type] [the prepared list delimited in disjunctive style]";
 	end if;
 	if a device is relevant, say "[line break]  [bold type]turn on[roman type] or [bold type]turn off[roman type] [the list of relevant devices]";
 	if a room is adjacent, say "[line break]  [bold type]go[roman type][exit list][if in darkness] or try other directions in the dark[otherwise] or [bold type]go to[roman type] any room you've visited[end if]";
 	if an open door is relevant
 	begin;
-		prepare a list of the relevant open doors;
-		register things marked for listing;
-		say "[line break]  [bold type]go through[roman type] [the prepared list delimited in disjunctive style]";
+		prepare a list of the relevant open doors; say "[line break]  [bold type]go through[roman type] [the prepared list delimited in disjunctive style]";
 	end if;
 	if another person is relevant, say "[line break]  [bold type]kiss[roman type] or [bold type]wake[roman type] [the list of relevant other people][if the player carries something], or [bold type]give[roman type] things [bold type]to[roman type] him[end if]";
 	if the cord is relevant, say "[line break]  [bold type]pull[roman type] [the cord]";
 	if the player carries a ringer
 	begin;
-		prepare a list of the ringers carried by the player;
-		register things marked for listing;
-		say "[line break]  [bold type]ring[roman type] [the prepared list delimited in disjunctive style]";
+		prepare a list of the ringers carried by the player; say "[line break]  [bold type]ring[roman type] [the prepared list delimited in disjunctive style]";
 	end if;
 	if the player is in an active room and the inscription is examined, say "[line break]  [bold type]wait[roman type] (Z)";